rzadevv/Palintrace/README.md

                                        └─► gold mutation manifest
 ```

 Checker code may receive the mutated store but must not receive the gold manifest.
-The implemented
+Implemented
-checker reads only normalized store and transcript data.
+checkers read only normalized data; transcript input is checker-specific.

 All future generic code receives only `NormalizedStore`.
 Backend SDK imports stay inside adapter
 modules.
 Source-native fields are retained under `raw` for reproduction, but a test rejects `.raw`